harryjjacobs/lab-journal/journal.md

 </robot>
 ```

+### Building the arm

+Annoyingly got some of the dimensions slightly wrong the first time I printed my design on the 3D printer so rather than spending ages filing out the parts I just reprinted some of them.
+I assembled my arm and wired it to the motor shield on the Arduino.
+I used the two orange PWM output plugs for the first two servos and then connected the third one to pin 10.

+I decided to make the arm modular so that bits could be added on to it in any order and it could be easily extended.
+It has 3 degrees of freedom currently.

 I then used urdf files with references to the STL meshes for the arm model.
-Solidworks generated this file for me but with lots of additional stuff.
+Solidworks generated this file for me but with lots of additional stuff like collision data which I removed for simplicity.
 Also the joint rotation wasn't working properly because I hadn't set the origins in Solidworks for each STL part when I exported the urdf and meshes.
 Rather than going back into Solidworks I just changed the origins and rotation data in the urdf.
 To generate the data in Solidworks I used a ROS add-on for Solidworks which you can find here: [http://wiki.ros.org/sw_urdf_exporter](http://wiki.ros.org/sw_urdf_exporter)

+Because I didn't make a ros package for simplicity's sake I have to use the absolute path to the STL files, this is inconvenient if I ever change which machine I'm working on so in future I think I will create a ros package (the Solidworks exporter actually creates one for you when you export).

 ```
 <?xml version="1.0"?>